D2-mods/Better-IWD-Pregen/README.md

 - added Misc spell tweaks component (see components section)
 - added "Make items stackable to 999" (weapons and magic items optional)
 - added Shapeshifts can talk (EEs, BG2)
+- major update for Starting items tweak ([update notes](https://github.com/D2-mods/Better-IWD-Pregen#starting-items-tweak-all-iwd-games-bgeeeetbgt-classic-adventures)), supports more games, supports proficiency overhauls, bug fixes, scripting improvements, etc.

-NOTE: Generalized Biffing is not required for PSTEE.
+> PSTEE note: Generalized Biffing is not required for PSTEE.
 The bag from this mod will not reset when doing the Modron Maze (it is biffed automatically when installing).
-However, it's still recommended to install Generalized Biffing (option 2 - biff all) if using any other mods that edit areas, creatures, or stores.
+However, it's still recommended to install Generalized Biffing (option 2 - biff all) if using any other mods that edit areas or store files.

 --